BlueBrain/SimulationTutorials/General/Installation/README.md

 We provide **Virtual Machines** with preinstalled software.
 To run these VMs it is necessary to **install the [VirtualBox](https://www.virtualbox.org)**.
 Linux, MacOS and Windows are supported.

 You can **download** the necessary installers from [their download page](https://www.virtualbox.org/wiki/Downloads), and the follow [installation instructions](https://www.virtualbox.org/manual/ch01.html) they provide.
+It should be sufficient to only install the 'VirtualBox platform packages'.

 #### Testing VirtualBox

 To test your installation download the VM relevant to your Tutorial, and boot it in VirtualBox.
-An example of such a VM (used for the FENS 2016 tutorial) is located [here](https://drive.google.com/open?id=0B5FLVTgErnMSbmZhZlFRbzF3T1U).
+An example of such a VM (used for the HBP School 2016 tutorial) is located [here](https://drive.google.com/drive/u/1/folders/0B5FLVTgErnMSTm9JTk9FTFNCV2s).

 Make sure you can access external website inside the VM.
 To test this, open a browser, and go to https://bbp.epfl.ch/nmc-portal/welcome